acquitelol/elle/DOCS.md

 ```

 > [!IMPORTANT]
 > Standard library functions do not free their memory because of the assumption of an auto-freeing allocator.
 If you use standard library functions with manual memory management, expect memory leaks.
+If using an allocator such as `ArenaAllocator`, the responsibility of freeing this memory is up to the developer.

 #